 - Celebrate holidays.
-I’ve known companies who sent their clients a massive snack platter around Christmas or New Year’s.
+I’ve known companies that sent their clients a massive snack platter around Christmas or New Year’s.
 They didn’t announce it.
 They just did it.
 The clients loved it!
 Besides the surprise spread on social media, their happy surprise entrenched their loyalty.

 - Follow them on social media.
 People love to feel validated by being followed on social media.
 Make an effort to give some surprise social love to your customers.

-Surprising your customers requires intentionality, effort, and thoughtfulness.
+Surprising your customers requires intentionality, effort and thoughtfulness.
 But it’s possible.
-And when you succeed it’s amazing!
+And when you succeed, it’s amazing!